FauthD/waf/README.md

 ## Reqirements

 - Python 3.10 (older not tested)
+- Python modules see requirements.txt
 - User must be member of groups: syslog, dialout and plugdev
   - syslog is required to access the logfile (/var/log/waf.log)
   - dialout and plugdev to access devices
 - Lirc, IRMP devices (you can choose)
 - For NeoPixel support you need a RP2040 based IRMP with my firmware. https://github.com/FauthD/IRMP_STM32
+- SvdrPsend must be installed

 ## Implementation